Strugglemeat/drmariomd/README.md

 * rotating the pill right before it lands can be buggy
 * sometimes the music doesn't loop
 * I used waitMs(500) instead of properly implementing timers, so the virus monsters stop dancing during the 'pause' of tiles being destroyed and gravity.
-* the monsters don't play their dying animation, they just disappear